 Whether you are backpacking through or are wanting to splurge on Yacht Week, this Croatia travel guide has everything you need to help you plan your next adventure throughout this beautiful country in the Balkans.

 With piercing turquoise seas and fairytale-like architecture, there is no denying Croatia is breathtakingly beautiful.

 Spanning most of the Adriatic Sea, you’re never too far away from the coast when traveling in Croatia.
-Stone castles and turquoise waters await travelers of all kinds.
+And even if it’s not pretty beaches you seek, stone castles and magnificent waterfalls await travelers of all kinds.

-Whether you are backpacking through Croatia or are wanting to splurge on yacht week, these travel tips will help you plan your next adventure to the Land of a Thousand Islands.
+Whether you are backpacking through Croatia or are wanting to splurge on Yacht Week, this Croatia travel guide will help you plan your next adventure to the Land of a Thousand Islands.